The 5 Best Fly Fishing Places Near Vancouver BC

 Need a fully guided trip?

-Vancouver’s Top fly fishing destination #3
+Vancouver’s #3 top fly fishing spot

-Squamish River Bull Trout & Steelhead
+Squamish River Bull Trout Fly Fishing

-A place of beauty & tranquility!
+The Squamish River: A place of beauty & tranquility!

 Although 3rd on the list of Best places to go Flyfishing this is our 2nd Best Trout Fly Fishing available in Vancouver, British Columbia.
 The Squamish River holds true to it’s reputation as a quality fly fishing destination.
 The lay of the land here is breath taking.
 This glacial fed mid size river is 80 km long and holds at least 30 km of very fishable fly water in the lower half.
 Like many river basins on the West Coast the geography here is dominated by glacier capped mountains that suddenly jut out from the narrow valley floor.
 This is rainforest country.
 Very large Douglas Fir trees, Cedars and Alder can be seen everywhere.
 But then there’s the wildlife!
 Residing in the Squamish River Valley there is: Elk, Deer, Moose, Mountain Goat, Cougar, Wolf, Lynx, Black Bear, Grizzly, Bald Eagles and several water fowl species.